-(ii) Amendments to MFRS 3 'Business Combinations': Reference to the Conceptual Framework - effective 1 January 2022
+(iii) Amendments to MFRS 3 'Reference to the Conceptual Framework' Use' - effective 1 January 2022

 The amendments replace the reference to Framework for Preparation and Presentation of Financial Statements with 2018 Conceptual Framework.
-The amendments did not change the current accounting for business combinations on acquisition date.
+To qualify for recognition as part of applying the acquisition method, the identifiable assets acquired and liabilities assumed must meet the definitions of assets and liabilities in the 2018 Conceptual Framework.